 Tapomayukh "Tapo" Bhattacharjee completed his PhD in Robotics from Georgia Tech under the supervision of Prof. Charlie Kemp.
 His primary research interests are in the fields of haptic perception, machine learning, manipulation and human-robot interaction.
 He believes in the potential of using multimodal haptic signals to enhance robot manipulation capabilities in unstructured environments as well as around humans.
 He aims to achieve this by inferring relevant properties of the world using physics-based and data-driven methods.

-Stefanos Nikolaidis is a PhD student at the Robotics Institute working with Siddhartha Srinivasa.
+Stefanos Nikolaidis completed his PhD studies at the Carnegie Mellon's Robotics Institute working with Siddhartha Srinivasa, and he is currently a research associate at the University of Washington, Computer Science and Engineering.
 His research focuses on algorithms enabling robots to fluidly interact with their human teammates in real-world collaborative tasks.
 Stefanos has a MS from MIT, a MEng from the University of Tokyo and a BS from the National Technical University of Athens.
 He has worked as a research specialist at MIT and as a researcher at Square-Enix video-game company in Tokyo.

 Gilwoo Lee is a PhD student at UW advised by Siddhartha Srinivasa.
 Her research interests are manipulation and reinforcement learning.
 Gilwoo has received B.S. in Computer Science and Mathematics and M.Eng. in Computer Science from MIT, and has received M.S. in Robotics from Carnegie Mellon University.
 Gilwoo has previously worked as a technical director at Dreamworks Animation Studios, a research associate at Canon Headquarters and Disney Animation Studios, and a PhD research intern at Oculus Research Pittsburgh.
 She's a recepient of Samsung Scholarship (2006-2010), Kwanjeong Scholarship (2015-current), and CMU's Presidential Fellowship (2017).